Teenage Dirtbag: Commercial performance

-In the United Kingdom, the song peaked at number two, staying there for two weeks and kept off the top spot by Atomic Kitten's "Whole Again".
+In the United Kingdom, the song peaked at number two on the UK Singles Chart, staying there for two weeks and kept off the top spot by Atomic Kitten's "Whole Again".
 It spent four weeks at number one in Australia and also topped the charts in Austria and Flanders.
-Despite being a huge success in the UK, Europe and Australia, it failed to chart on the US Billboard Hot 100, peaking only at number seven on the Alternative Songs chart.
+Despite being a chart success in the UK, Europe and Australia, it failed to appear on the US Billboard Hot 100, but it did peak at number seven on the Billboard Modern Rock Tracks chart.
 In March 2011, the song returned to the UK Singles Chart at number 43 and climbed to number 35 the following week, nearly 11 years after its initial release.
 Bigtop40.com suggested that this was due to a promotion on iTunes.
-In April 2012, it re-entered the UK Singles Chart again, this time peaking at number 36; and then once again in March 2013, where it entered at number 46.
-The track has sold five million copies worldwide as of 2014.
+The song has re-entered the top 40 of the UK Singles Chart on multiple occasions, including in March 2011, April 2012, and November 2023.
+By 2014 the track had sold five million copies worldwide.

 Censorship

 The second verse of the song originally began with, "Her boyfriend's a dick/He brings a gun to school".
-Radio edits usually omitted the word "dick" or edit it so that it sounds like the less offensive "prick", but most modern versions of the song have the words "gun to school" covered by scratching sounds.
+Radio edits usually omitted the word "dick" or edit it so that it sounds like the less offensive "prick", but most modern versions of the song have the words "gun to school" covered by turntable scratching sounds.
 Some versions also edit the lines "And he'd simply kick/My ass if he knew the truth", to remove the word "ass".
 When asked why "gun" is frequently censored, Brown stated that it is because the day he presented the song to the band's record label was around the time of the first anniversary of the Columbine High School massacre.
 The song was re-recorded and re-released in 2020, retaining the original lines.

 Music video

-The music video for "Teenage Dirtbag", directed by Jeff Gordon, is based on the 2000 film Loser, which the song features in, and tells a different story from the film based on the song's lyrics.
+The music video for "Teenage Dirtbag", directed by Jeff Gordon, is based on the 2000 film Loser, which the song is featured in, and tells a different story from the film based on the song's lyrics.
 Jason Biggs plays a nerdy character and Mena Suvari is the love interest who unexpectedly invites the protagonist to an Iron Maiden concert, and in the end scene they dance together on prom night.

 In some cases, the beginning and the end of the video were deleted: The full version of the video begins with Jason falling asleep while doing his homework and ends with a large glitter ball falling from the ceiling and striking him on the head.
 He then wakes up, revealing his brief romance with Suvari to have been all a dream.
 The video was nominated for Best Video at the Kerrang!
 Awards.